A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Experimental results

-In this section, we select three popular HSI complex noise removal models as the target models for applying the trained HWnet.
-These models are LRTV \citep{LRTV}, E3DTV \citep{E3DTV} and LRTFDFR \citep{LRTFDFR}.
-Specifically, LRTV \citep{LRTV} is a matrix-based method, which utilizes both spatial smoothness property and spectral low-rank property.
-E3DTV \citep{E3DTV} is a tensor-based method that explores the sparsity of the base matrix of the gradient map in each mode.
-The loss functions of LRTV and E3DTV are both $\ell_1$ norm.
-LRTFDFR \citep{LRTFDFR} employs the spectral low-rankness, the group sparsity on the gradient map of the base matrix, and the column continuity of the spectral factor matrix.
-The loss term of LRTFDFR includes both weighted $\ell_1$ norm and $\ell_2$ norm.
+In this section, we select three popular complex noise removal models for images as the target models to which we apply the trained DLWnet.
+These models are LRTV \cite{LRTV}, E3DTV \cite{E3DTV} and LRTFDFR \cite{LRTFDFR}.
+Specifically, LRTV \cite{LRTV} is a matrix-based method that utilizes both spatial smoothness property and spectral low-rankness.
+E3DTV \cite{E3DTV} is a tensor-based method that exploits the sparsity of the base matrix of the gradient map in each mode.
+LRTFDFR \cite{LRTFDFR} employs spectral low-rankness, group sparsity on the gradient map of the base matrix, and column continuity of the spectral factor matrix.
+The data fidelity terms of LRTV and E3DTV both use the $\ell_1$ norm.
+The data fidelity term of LRTFDFR includes both the weighted $\ell_1$ norm and the $\ell_2$ norm.

-For each of the three target models, we modify it by simply replacing the loss term with $\|h_\theta(\Y)\odot(\Y - \X)\|_2^2$.
-The modified models implemented with our HWnet are called HW-LRTV, HW-E3DTV and HW-LRTFDFR, respectively.
+For each of the three target models, we modify it by simply replacing the data fidelity term with $\|h_\theta(\Y)\odot(\Y - \X)\|^2$.
+The modified models implemented with our DLWnet are called DLW-LRTV, DLW-E3DTV and DLW-LRTFDFR, respectively.
 They are also called \textit{our} methods for convenience.
-In this section, the type-`N+T+TS' HWnet is applied for the three HW-models.
-Algorithms to solve the HW-models are inherited from the original model.
-More specifically HW-LRTV and HW-E3DTV are optimized by the ADMM algorithm which is also adopted in the original LRTV and E3DTV models.
-As for HW-LRTFDFR, we also adopt the ADMM algorithm because the proximal alternating minimization algorithm used by LRTFDFR can hardly be directly inherited.
-More details are presented in Online Resource 1.
+In this section, the DLWnet of type `N+T+TS' is applied to the three DLW-models.
+The algorithms for solving the DLW-models are inherited from the original models.
+More specifically, DLW-LRTV and DLW-E3DTV are optimized by ADMM which is also adopted in the original LRTV and E3DTV models.
+As for DLW-LRTFDFR, we also adopt ADMM because the proximal alternating minimization algorithm used by LRTFDFR can hardly be directly inherited.
+More details are presented in \cref{sec-appendix-expresultss}.